TeemuKoivisto/simple-gatsby-typescript-blog-infra/README.md

 ## Requirements

-Requires Python >= 3.5(? not sure), aws-cli and sceptre installed globally: `pip install aws-cli sceptre -U` (or `python3 -m pip install aws-cli sceptre -U` if you have different default Python eg. macOS).
+Requires Python >= 3.5, aws-cli and sceptre installed globally: `pip install aws-cli sceptre -U` (or `python3 -m pip install aws-cli sceptre -U` if you have different default Python eg. macOS).

 For some reason I couldn't install Sceptre globally with pip so I instead used Brew: `brew install sceptre`.